 6.1 Because file submission may be slow or even interrupted during upload, an on-time submission is one considered commenced prior to the 10PM deadline.

 6.2 The SOFA screenings adviser will confirm and approve files not completely uploaded prior to 10PM.
 The student will typically need to request a submission extension from the screenings adviser in such cases as the SOFATube signup system does close precisely at 10PM.

 All late screenings submissions must receive permission from the SOFA administrative chair.
 Late submission requests may not be made until after the normal submissions deadline has passed and no preferential screenings times may be reserved for anticipated late submissions.

-7.1 A late submission form is first filled out by the thesis adviser or instructor and then approved on a case-by-case basis by the administrative chair.
+7.1 A late submission form is first filled out by the capstone instructor or thesis advisor and then approved on a case-by-case basis by the administrative chair.

 7.2 Conditions cited on the form as an acceptable excuse for late submission are 1) medical/family emergency, 2) conflicting travel schedule (remote students only) and 3) catastrophic failure of RIT equipment.

 The lone exception to Policy 7.0 is for media that fails to exhibit due to technical errors introduced by the FVASA Screenings Committee.

 8.1 In such cases, the committee may work with the student to recover the problem content without penalty.